MindscapeHQ/raygun4php/README.md

 register_shutdown_function([$transport, 'wait']);
 ```

 Note that if you are placing it inside a file with a namespace of your choosing, the above code should be declared to be within the global namespace (thus the `namespace { }` is required).
-You will also need whichever `requires` statement as above (autoload or manual) before the `$raygunClient` instantiation.
+You will also need whichever `require` statement as above (autoload or manual) before the `$raygunClient` instantiation.

 Copy your application's API key from the [Raygun app](https://app.raygun.com), and paste it into the `X-ApiKey` header field of the HTTP client.